Nycto/PicoModal/README.md

 * __ariaLabelledBy__: The id of the element that contains the general label for this modal.
 This sets the `[aria-labelledby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute)` attributed.
 It is left blank if none is provided.
+* __bodyOverflow__: Whether to set `overflow: hidden` on the body when the modal is displayed.
+This prevents the main page from scrolling when a modal is open

 If a method is passed as an argument for any of the settings, it will be called.
 The first argument passed in is the default value for that setting.
 This